It was a little hard to believe, but there it was in black and white.

 Or maybe not.

 My friend Betsy recently sent a message that cut through all the noise.
-We have a lot in common, but Betsy quickly gets to the heart of things, unlike me.
-Talking about our retirement lives, she wrote, “From day one, I fell in love with this life.
+We have a lot in common, even though we have different goals after leaving our careers, and Betsy quickly gets to the heart of things, unlike me.
+Talking about our lives now she wrote, “From day one, I fell in love with this life.
 I’m always occupied with something, all sorts of good things, and my days fly by.”
 Now that’s a working definition of retirement: a life you can’t help but fall in love with.
+Here's to the journey.